From little things, big things grow!

 Our next boat was Take It Easy, a 38ft or 11.6m catamaran, designed and built by Peter Snell.
-Peter is a professional shipwright who sells his plans for “Easy” cats of various sizes for the amateur boat builder.
+Peter is a professional shipwright who sells his plans for “Easy” cats of various sizes to the amateur boat builder.
 Take It Easy was the first 11.6m cat he built as a demonstration model and launched in 2003.
-We acquired her in 2011, have had great fun on her and have explored far and wide.
-She is a very capable cruiser, well appointed and we gradually equipped her as a live-aboard since she was our full time cruising home since July 2017.
-Remote trips such as Port Davey in South West Tasmania, and our epic 2000nm sail and first real offshore cruise to Lord Howe Island, our coral sea cruising voyage in 2018 were evidence of her capability.
+We acquired her in 2011, had great fun on her and explored far and wide.
+She was a very capable cruiser, well appointed and we gradually equipped her as a live-aboard since she was our full time cruising home for 18 months.
+Remote trips such as Port Davey in South West Tasmania, our epic 2000nm sail and first real offshore cruise to Lord Howe Island, our Coral Sea cruising voyage in 2018 were evidence of her capability.

-And now in December 2018, we have just upgraded again to Anui.
-She is a 52FT Crowther, a performance cruising catamaran built for ocean crossings and long distance voyaging.
-She is a bit of a gun, sailing at wind speed or better.
+And then in December 2018, we upgraded again to Anui.
+She is a 52ft Crowther, a performance cruising catamaran built for ocean crossings and long distance voyaging.
+She is a bit of a gun, able to sail at wind speed.
 After a year and a half living on board Take It Easy, we decided to take the next and hopefully final leap in our catamaran sailing progression – more space, more payload, more strength, more speed!
 As well as a performance sailer, Anui is a beautiful home for us.
 She is luxuriously appointed inside with cedar wood paneling throughout.
 She really is a fantastic mix of good aesthetics, sailing performance and liveability.

-This is her sailing; she is a powerful boat that gets us places fast:
+This is her under sail; she is a powerful boat that gets us places fast.